Abdominal Aortic Aneurysm (AAA)

 • Can confirm AAA but cannot definitively rule out rupture

-• Abdominal aorta diameter ≥3.0cm indicates AAA
+• Abdominal aorta diameter ≥3.0 cm indicates AAA

 • Peri-aortic / free intraperitoneal / retroperitoneal fluid indicates ruptured AAA

-Confirmatory: CT angiography (CTA)
+Confirmatory: computed tomography angiography (CTA)

 • Patient must be stable

-• Abdominal aorta diameter ≥3.0cm indiates AAA
+• Abdominal aorta diameter ≥3.0 cm indicates AAA

 • Contrast extravasation from abdominal aorta indicates ruptured AAA

-• Risk reduction of rupture
+• Risk reduction

 • Smoking cessation